LelouchHe/silversearch/README.md

     fuzziness = "1",
     -- Puts newlines into the excerpts as opposed to rendering it as one continous string renderLineReturnInExcerpts = true,
-    -- Enable Chinese index and search, which loads large data file when enabled enableChinese = false
+    -- Enable Chinese index and search, which loads large data file only when enabled enableChinese = false
   }
 }